c3g/GenPipes_Docs/docs/source/about/what_is_genpipes.rst

 * Whole Exome Sequencing (WES)
 * Whole Genome Bisulphate Sequencing (WGBS)/ Reduced Representation Bisulphate Sequencing (RRBS)
 * Whole Genome Sequencing (WGS)

+GenPipes software is available under a GPLv3 open source license and is continuously updated to follow recent advances in genomics and bioinformatics.
+The framework can be accessed through multiple deployment mechanisms.
+It has already been configured on several servers at C3G HPC computing facility.
+Its also supports Cloud deployment through GCP.
+Besides this,  a Docker image is also available to facilitate additional installations on local / individual machines for small dataset analysis.

 GenPipes Features
 -----------------